Matthew2904/WTPracticals/README.md

 # WebTechnologyPracticals
-This is where i will store my practails for the web Techonolgy module
+This is where i will store my practicals for the web Techonolgy module